DilanCF/CMSC412_notes/lecture/Lecture11.md

 We ask for resource, and wait for OS to give us resource
 * While we wait for that resource, we are in a queue
-* ewach recourse type has certain amount of instances
+* Each recourse type has certain amount of instances

-By definiton, no one process will hold onto a resource forever
+By definition, no one process will hold onto a resource forever

 In practice, this may happen though